 “Our research extends both the geographic and species ranges of these types of viruses and suggests their more widespread presence across more than 90 species of horseshoe bats.

 “These bats will almost certainly have harbored this virus for a very long time – probably many thousands of years.
 We didn’t know about it before because this is the first time that such tests have been carried out in UK bats.

 “We already know that there are different coronaviruses in many other mammal species too,” she said.
 “This is a case of ‘seek and you will find’.

-“Research into the origins of SARS-CoV-2, the virus that causes Covid-19 in humans, has focussed on horseshoe bats – but there are some 1,400 other bat species and they comprise 20 percent of known mammals.
+“Research into the origins of SARS-CoV-2, the virus that causes COVID-19 in humans, has focused on horseshoe bats – but there are some 1,400 other bat species and they comprise 20 percent of known mammals.

 “Our findings highlight the need for robust genotype testing for these types of viruses in bat populations around the world.
 And it raises an important question about what other animals carry these types of viruses.”

 Prof Andrew Cunningham, from the Zoological Society of London, said: “Our findings highlight that the natural distribution of sarbecoviruses and opportunities for recombination through intermediate host co-infection have been underestimated.

 “This UK virus is not a threat to humans because the receptor binding domain (RBD) – the part of the virus that attaches to host cells to infect them – is not compatible with being able to infect human cells.

 “But the problem is that any bat harboring a SARS-like coronavirus can act as a melting pot for virus mutation.
 So if a bat with the RhGB01 infection we found were to become infected with SARS-CoV-2, there is a risk that these viruses would hybridize and a new virus emerges with the RBD of SARS-CoV-2, and so be able to infect people.